 OR Sign up for the fortnightly payments for the Ultimate Accountability Challenge.
 Then just let me know that you want to use it to participate in NaNoWriMo.
 I’ll send you a final invoice for the second fortnight, which you can either settle in advance or pay half-way through November.

-I don’t know yet.
-But you can sign up for my mailing list and I’ll keep you posted on any upcoming challenges and let you know when my other courses are live; it may suit you better to work at your own pace.
+Jump on the waiting list and I’ll keep you posted on any upcoming challenges and let you know when my other courses are live; it may suit you better to work at your own pace.

 Paying upfront in full: You are entitled to a 14-day cooling-off period during which time you can request a full refund if the course materials and coaching do not meet your expectations or if you realise the challenge is not appropriate for you.
 Once you have started submitting your writing or word counts to me, you may request a pro-rata refund if you no longer wish to continue.